-- Review of financial reporting process. - Reviewing with the management, the annual financial statements and auditors' report thereon befor submission to the board for approval. - c) Evaluation of internal financial controls and risk management systems. - d) Recommendation for appointment, remuneration and terms of appointment of auditors of the Company. - Review and monitor the Auditor's independence, performance and effectiveness of audit process. e) - f) Discussing with statutory auditors before the audit commences, about the nature and scope of audit as well as post-audit discussion to ascertain any area of concern.
+- Review of financial reporting process. - Reviewing with the management, the annual financial statements and auditors' report thereon before submission to the board for approval. - c) Evaluation of internal financial controls and risk management systems. - d) Recommendation for appointment, remuneration and terms of appointment of auditors of the Company. - Review and monitor the Auditor's independence, performance and effectiveness of audit process. e) - Discussing with statutory auditors before the audit commences, about the nature and scope of audit as well as post-audit discussion to ascertain any area of concern. - Approving the appointment of the CFO. g) - h) Scrutinize inter-corporate loans and investments. - I) Approval/modification of the transactions with related parties.

 II.
-NOMINATION AND REMUNERATION COMMITTEE
+NOMINATION AND REMUNERATION COMMITTEE (NRC)

-The Company through its Board of Directors has constituted Nomination and Remuneration Committee (hereinafter referred as "NRC") in terms of Regulation 19 (1) of the Listing Regulations.
+A. The Company through its Board of Directors has constituted Nomination and Remuneration Committee (hereinafter referred as "NRC") in terms of Regulation 19 (1) of the Listing Regulations.
 The terms of reference of NRC include the matters specified under Regulation 19 (4) the Listing Regulations as well as in Section 178 of the Act.